redkite-labs/redkitecms-docs/book/add-custom-theme.rst

 The blockType option
 ~~~~~~~~~~~~~~~~~~~~

-Defines the block type that AlphaLemon CMS must add for that slot when a new page is added.
+Defines the block type that RedKite CMS must add for that slot when a new page is added.
 By default, the block type
 added is Text.

 The htmlContent option